brejchajan/VIN/mandelbrot_set/README.md

 }
 ```

 This element represents the main application window.
-It can of cource contain
+It can of course contain
 other entities which can serve as a source, or which can be just presented
 on the main window.
 Each element can have some attributes like color, width, height,
 etc., like this